 We used FG-90D as UTM device to protect some users and servers, and also to enable inter-vlan routing with advanced security policies inside our lab zone.
-We also use FG-500D in transparent mode in front of Cisco ASA for advanced and high performance protection by applying IPS, AV, AntiSpam, App.Control and DoS-protection profiles.
+Also used FG-500D in transparent mode in front of Cisco ASA for advanced and high performance protection by applying IPS, AV, AntiSpam, App.Control and DoS-protection profiles.

 How has it helped my organization?

-Better manageability: opening and closing ports/services, adding addresses is done very quick (can be done in single page of the web GUI).
+We have better manageability: opening and closing ports/services, adding addresses is done very quickly (can be done in single page of the web GUI).

-Better security posture: safe web access, less spam and viruses in incoming email messages, very granular AppControl, blocking vulnerability exploitation attempts and traffic anomalies by IPS, preventing DoS attacks by DoS policies.
+Better security posture: safe web surfing, less spam and viruses in incoming email messages, very granular AppControl, blocking vulnerability exploitation attempts and traffic anomalies by IPS, preventing DoS attacks by DoS policies.

 What is most valuable?

 Good VPN, both IPSEC and SSL (web-mode, tunnel-mode).
 An engineer/network administrator has tools to debug VPN issues that can occur during tunnel setup with other vendors' equipment.